Why Corporate Photography?

 Usually taken in a studio setting with backdrops, the photographer will usually guide the subject in assuming dynamic poses to get the most flattering pictures possible – along with diffusing the lighting to help hide fine lines and blemishes.

 In contrast to studio shoots, the outdoor portrait can be taken at a venue which relates to your business.
-It can give a much better sense of place that a studio shoot, especially if the venue has a particular resonance to the subject.
+It can give a much better sense of place than a studio shoot, especially if the venue has a particular resonance to the subject.

 Having less control over the surrounding environmental factors, an experienced corporate photographer will need to employ various methods to manipulate the available light on hand to make sure your subject stands out.
 For scenes that are too bright, he or she might look for shadows from trees or arches.
 Dark clothing held close to the subject can also help reduce the light.